NodeOS-Legacy/node-init/README.md

 These parameters can, and should, be passed to init by grub.

 The next command effectively decides what order to boot system daemons in.
+The `npkg` command defined in `nodeos-npkg` provides a nice interface between init and NodeJS packages installed on the system.